Source-Aware Neural Speech Coding for Noisy Speech Compression: Model Description

-In the TasNet architectures, similar masking vectors are estimated via a separate neural network module, which led to the state-of-the-art separation performance.
-In there, the estimated mask values are indeed somewhat drastically distributed to either near zero or one making the masked code vectors nearly orthogonal from each other, although its sigmoid-activated masks do not specifically assume a hard assignment.
-From now on, we assume orthogonal code vectors per source as a result of hard masking, i.e., $\bz^{(1)}\! \perp \!\bz^{(2)}\! \perp \!\cdots \!\perp \!\bz^{(K)}$, where $\bz^{(k)} = \boldm^{(k)}\odot\bz$, the code vector for the $k$-th source defined by the Hadamard product $\odot$ between the mask and the code.
+The TasNet models estimate similar masking vectors via a separate neural network module, which led to the state-of-the-art separation performance.
+In there, the estimated mask values are indeed somewhat drastically distributed to either near zero or one, making the masked code vectors nearly orthogonal from each other.
+However, the sigmoid-activated masks in the TasNet architecture and our probabilistic masks do not specifically assume a hard assignment.